Sunday, February 16, 2020

 The house we are in right now was supposed to be a pit-stop as we found our perfect house.
 It is over 100 years old.
 It is constantly in some state of disrepair, as old houses are.
 And I love it.
 And I hate it.
 I beat myself up that I haven't finished this or painted that, and yet, whenever I see another house, it's mine I want.

 It is charming.
 It has windows on all sides - and probably had great views at one point in its life.
-Now, all windows point to neighbors and roads, but though they are single-paned, they let in an enormous amount of sunshine (and drafts.)
+Now, all windows point to neighbors and roads, and they let in an enormous amount of sunshine (and drafts.)

 My favorite house was another house that needed work.
 It was my house when I was growing up.
 It had a great yard for playing, tall trees for shade, and a grassy slope to roll down.

-The basement was unfinished and was a storage area of outdated toys (god's honest truth: there was a pachinko game down there.
+The basement was unfinished and was a storage area of outdated toys (there was a pachinko game down there!
 Coolest thing ever.) from my siblings - since I had brothers and my dad was in the military, there were GI Joes and toy machine guns.
 I LOVED playing down there.

 My mom always worried about my being down there.
 She worried about black widow spiders (I never saw one down there, but who knows?) and she worried about it being too chilly for me.
 She told my grandma, her mother, about her worry.
 My grandma asked to talk to me on the phone, and she told me that imps lived in the basement.
 "What are imps?"
 I asked her.
 "Imps are demons.
 They belong to the devil.
 They are bad.
 Don't play in the basement where they are."
 Though I don't remember exactly what she said, that conversation was similar enough; that was what I heard.